-Full-time First-time First-year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (Fall 2021 cohort) 3085 13234 3844 В Number of students in line a who applied for need-based financial aid 1706 7150 1911 С Number of students in line b who were determined to have financial need 1590 6809 1774 D Number of students in line c who were awarded any financial aid 1539 6528 1508 Е Number of students in line d who were awarded any need-based scholarship or grant aid 1007 4613 1075 F Number of students in line d who were awarded any need-based self-help aid 719 3658 910 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 106 267 9 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 279 930 75 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 58% 56% 39% J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 11,717 \$ 10,793 \$ 5,105 ĸ Average need-based scholarship and grant award of those in line e \$ 6,420 \$ 6,492 \$ 3,483 L Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$ 3,172 \$ 4,009 \$ 3,920 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,145 \$ 3,949 \$ 3,899
+Number of Enrolled Students Awarded Aid First-time Full-time First-year Students Full-time Undergrad (Incl.
+First-Year) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) 3291 14092 3591 Number of students in line a who applied for need-based financial aid 1847 7373 1755 С Number of students in line b who were determined to have financial need 1678 6773 1638 D Number of students in line ${f c}$ who were awarded any financial aid 1605 6464 1439 Е Number of students in line d who were awarded any need-based scholarship or grant aid 1248 4726 1066 F Number of students in line d who were awarded any need-based self-help aid 757 3567 826 G Number of students in line d who were awarded any non- need-based scholarship or grant aid 104 255 14 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 199 685 64 ı On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 51.0% 51.0% 36.0% J The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$11,443.25 \$11,341.11 \$5,643.90 ĸ Average need-based scholarship and grant award of those in line e \$7,468.35 \$7,348.83 \$3,895.52

+L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,406.92 \$4,217.14 \$3,847.90 N Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$3,498.96 \$3,645.46 \$1,948.04

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - · Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.

-Full-time First-time First-year Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 274 580 25 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 2,189 \$ 2,492 \$ 1,244 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 12 36 1 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 12,645 \$ 9,470 \$ 7,530
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants First-time Full-time First-year Students Full-time Undergrad (Incl.
+First-year.)
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 315 428 30 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 2,771 \$ 3,006 \$ 2,126 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 20 38 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 5,903 \$ 9,255

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include: